 licence and licensee have the respective meanings given by the principal Act.

-”.

-10 The Acts Amendment (Petroleum) Act 1990 s.
-201(2), (3) and (4) reads as follows:
+11 The Acts Amendment (Petroleum) Act 1990 s.
+201(2), (3) and (4) read as follows:

-“

 (2) Section 78 of the principal Act as amended by this Act applies in relation to applications for approval of transfers of permits, licences, pipeline licences or access authorities lodged after the commencement of this section.